Volumes of moduli spaces of hyperbolic surfaces with cone points: Compactifications

-Notice that as $\theta\rightarrow 2\pi$ (so $\phi\rightarrow\pi$), the limits of each side of equation \eqref{crownlength1} are given by $\cosh(L_k) \tanh ^{2}\left(\frac{x}{2}\right)$ respectively $ \cosh (x) \tanh ^{2}(\frac{L_k}{2})$, implying $x\smallsim L_k$ as we would expect.
+As $\phi\rightarrow\pi$, the limits of each side of equation \eqref{crownlength1} are given by $\cosh(L_k) \tanh ^{2}\left(\frac{x}{2}\right)$ respectively $ \cosh (x) \tanh ^{2}(\frac{L_k}{2})$, implying $x\smallsim L_k$ as we would expect.
 These surfaces with piecewise geodesic boundary exist in the compactification of the moduli space when there are cone points with cone angles greater than $\pi$ along with boundary geodesics.
 This implies that the natural compactification of the moduli space of hyperbolic surfaces has real codimension one boundary components.
 These are formed by hyperbolic surfaces with piecewise geodesic boundary containing a single cone angle.
 The rotation of the boundary structure with respect to the rest of the surface gives the extra real dimension.
 A piecewise geodesic boundary with more than one cone angle gives a lower dimensional stratum.
-In particular, this shows that the natural compactification is not homeomorphic to the Deligne-Mumford compactification.